For Patients & Visitors

 Visitor guidelines, hours and restrictions

 If you are feeling ill, please visit at another time.
-Mayo Clinic Health System may restrict visitors, temporarily close buildings and adjust hours to protect the safety of patients and staff during pandemics or adverse weather conditions.
+Mayo Clinic Health System may restrict visitors, temporarily close buildings or adjust hours to protect the safety of patients and staff.